Henry Spencer Palmer

-Major General Henry Spencer Palmer (30 April 1838 – 10 February 1893) was a British Army military engineer and surveyor, noted for his work in developing Yokohama harbor in the Empire of Japan as a foreign advisor to the Japanese government.
+Major-General Henry Spencer Palmer (30 April 1838 – 10 February 1893) was a British Royal Engineer who was a member of the elite Royal Engineers, Columbia Detachment that founded British Columbia as the Colony of British Columbia (1858–1866), and who subsequently developed the Port of Yokohama in the Empire of Japan as a foreign advisor to the Meiji government.

-Biography
+Early life

-Henry Palmer was born at Bangalore, British India, on 30 April 1838; the youngest son of John Freke Palmer, then a major of the 32nd Native Infantry, Madras Army, and Jane James, a daughter of John James of Truro, Cornwall, and sister of then Lieutenant Henry James, Royal Engineers.
-Jane died at Bangalore on 24 May 1838, less than a month after Henry's birth.
+Henry Palmer was born at Bangalore, British India, on 30 April 1838.
+He was the youngest son of John Freke Palmer, who was then a major of the 32nd Native Infantry and a member of the East India Company, and later a colonel, and Jane James, who was a daughter of John James of Truro, Cornwall, and the sister of then Lieutenant, later Lieutenant-General Sir, Henry James of the Royal Engineers.
+His mother Jane died at Bangalore on 24 May 1838, less than a month after his birth.

-Palmer was educated at private schools in Bath in England and by tutors before being admitted in January 1856 to the Royal Military Academy, Woolwich.
+Palmer was educated at private schools in Bath, and by tutors, and from January 1856 at the Royal Military Academy, Woolwich.

+British Columbia

 He was commissioned as a lieutenant of the Royal Engineers on 20 December 1856 and studied for a year at the Royal Engineers Establishment, Chatham.
-In October 1858, he was assigned to British Columbia, Canada, as part of a survey mission.
-In addition to undertaking several exploratory surveys, he laid out trails, supervised road construction, and inspected road-works.
-He was commended for his efforts, and during his stay in Canada also contributed papers on British Columbia to the Royal Geographical Society in London.
-In November 1863, one month after marriage at New Westminster on 7 October, he and his 15-year-old Canadian wife, Mary Jane Pearson Wright (17 January 1848–10 January 1934), daughter of the Ven.
-Henry Press Wright, Archdeacon of Columbia, and Ann Nalder, sailed for England.
+He in October 1858 was assigned to the elite Royal Engineers, Columbia Detachment, under Robert Mann Parsons, for which he surveyed and supervised road-construction.
+He during his stay in Canada also contributed papers on British Columbia to the Royal Geographical Society in London.
+He was commended for his work in British Columbia and was considered as a potential successor to Colonel Richard Clement Moody's office as Chief Commissioner of Lands and Works.

+In November 1863, one month after marriage at New Westminster on 7 October, he and his 15-year-old Canadian wife, Mary Jane Pearson Wright (17 January 1848–10 January 1934), who was the daughter of The Ven.
+Henry Press Wright, the first Archdeacon of British Columbia, and Ann Nalder, sailed for England.

+Other works

 From 1864 and 1874 Palmer served with the Ordnance Survey of Great Britain.
-Palmer was well known not only as a soldier but also as a scientist.
 From 1874, he undertook various postings as a surveyor, civil engineer, and astronomer in New Zealand, Barbados, Hong Kong, and Japan.
-At some point before Palmer headed out for Japan, he and his wife parted.
-She returned to her native British Columbia where she lived for the rest of her life.
+At some point before Palmer headed out for Japan, he and his wife separated and she returned to her native British Columbia where she lived for the rest of her life.